maxsonBraunLab/atac_seq/README.md

 This pipeline requires the usage of conda to run as all of its external dependencies are installed using conda. its important that every time the pipeline is run that `--use-conda` is also called.

+It is important that you remember to specity to use a profile path using `--profile /path/to/profile/folder`.
+For different versions of Snakemake sometimes this will lead to an error saying it did not find a profile configuration file.
+If this is the case then it is necessary that you provide the path to the profile configuration file with `--profile /path/to/profile/config.yaml`.

+It is possible to submit your snakemake command with the sbatch directive but it is also possible to just use a terminal multiplexer like `screen` or `tmux` as the snakemake scheduler process does not take up that much cpu or memory.
+However, its important that your profile is set up so that it sends jobs to the queue and does not run these jobs on the head node.

 in combination with any of the modes above.
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.